jccastrogo/nf_pafba/README.md

 ## Credits

-nf-core/pafba was originally written by JuanCastro.
+nf-core/pafba was originally written by Juan Castro & Sam Brown.

 We thank the following people for their extensive assistance in the development of this pipeline:

 <!-- TODO nf-core: If applicable, make list of people who have also contributed -->

-## Contributions and Support

-If you would like to contribute to this pipeline, please see the [contributing guidelines](.github/CONTRIBUTING.md).

-For further information or help, don't hesitate to get in touch on the [Slack `#pafba` channel](https://nfcore.slack.com/channels/pafba) (you can join with [this invite](https://nf-co.re/join/slack)).

 ## Citations